ibm-cloud-docs/account/create-case.md

 # Creating support cases
 {: #open-case}

-If you experience problems with {{site.data.keyword.Bluemix}}, you can use the [Support Center](/unifiedsupport/supportcenter){: external} to create a support case.
-Users with a Basic, Advanced, or Premium [support plan](/docs/account?topic=account-support-plans) can create a technical support case by attaching a specific resource or product to ensure that the case gets to the correct support engineer faster.
-This allows for a more efficient and effective resolution.
+If you experience problems with {{site.data.keyword.cloud}}, you can use the [Support Center](/unifiedsupport/supportcenter){: external} to create a support case.
+You can create cases for issues that are associated with access (IAM), billing and usage, account, and invoice or sales inquiries.
+Users with a Basic, Advanced, or Premium support plan can also create a case for technical support.
 {: shortdesc}

 If your account is deactivated or if you don't have access to your account, you can create a support case by completing the [Create an Account, Login or Billing Request](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create) form.
 {: tip}

-You can also create support cases for issues that are associated with access (IAM), billing & usage, account, and invoice or sales inquiries.
 The types of available support depend on the support level of the account.
 Your support plan also determines the severity level that you can assign to support cases.
 For more information, see [Case severity and response time](/docs/account?topic=account-support-case-severity).

-Users with a Lite account can also create support cases, but are limited to issues associated with access (IAM), billing & usage, account, and invoice or sales inquiries.
-Technical support for Lite accounts with free support is provided by the [{{site.data.keyword.Bluemix_notm}} docs](/docs){: external} and [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.
+Users with a Lite or Trial account can also create support cases but are limited to nontechnical issues associated with access (IAM), billing and usage, account, and invoice or sales inquiries.
+Technical help for accounts with a no-cost support plan is provided by the [{{site.data.keyword.cloud_notm}} Docs](/docs){: external}, the {{site.data.keyword.cloud_notm}} AI Assistant, and online communities such as the [{{site.data.keyword.cloud_notm}} Community](https://community.ibm.com/community/user/my-community) {: external} or [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.

-By default, account users don't have access to create, update, search, or view cases.
-The account owner must provide users access by assigning an Identity and Access Management (IAM) access policy.
-For more information, see [Assigning user access for working with support cases](/docs/account?topic=account-access#access).
-{: tip}
+As a classic infrastructure user, you might be familiar with support tickets.
+Support tickets are now called support cases in {{site.data.keyword.cloud_notm}}.

 ## Creating a support case
 {: #creating-support-case}
 {: ui}
+By default, account users don't have access to create, update, search, or view cases.
+The account owner must provide users with access by assigning an Identity and Access Management (IAM) access policy.
+For more information, see [Managing access to support cases](/docs/account?topic=account-access-cases).

 Complete the following steps to create a support case:

-As a classic infrastructure user, you might be familiar with support tickets.
-Support tickets are now called support cases in {{site.data.keyword.Bluemix_notm}}.
-{: tip}

 1. From the {{site.data.keyword.cloud_notm}} console menu bar, click the **Help** icon ![Help icon](../icons/help.svg "Help") > **Support center**.
 1. From the Contact support section, click **Create a case**.